External Research Opportunities

 AEI internships provide students with an opportunity to work with some of America’s most renowned scholars, economists, political scientists, and foreign policy specialists conducting research on today’s prominent public policy questions.

 Approximately forty-five internship opportunities are available in the fall, winter, and summer.
 Their internships can be categorized in the following overarching areas: economic policy, foreign and defense policy, social and political studies, public relations, The American online magazine, publications editing, marketing, government relations, and communications.
 Internship opportunities are available for undergraduate students; the hours and days are flexible.
-For further details, please visit their website.
+For further details, please visit the AEI internships website.

 Institute for Policy Studies